tkdrnjs0621/SEAT-TEST-KR0/README.md

 Three BERT models are given, and you can add any other BERT models from huggingface.

-If you want to add a test,
+If you want to add a test, you should make target and attribute folder just like the given set.

 ## Report & Poster
-Final report and the poster are included in the repository.
+Final report and the poster are included in the SENT-DEBIAS-KR0 repository https://github.com/tkdrnjs0621/SENT-DEBIAS-KR0.

 ## References